abeaucha/MouseHumanTranscriptomicSimilarity/README.md

 ## Usage

 All aspects of this project, including downloading and analyzing the data, generating figures, and rendering the final manuscript, were done in a programmatic manner that is automatically re-createable.

+The manuscript can be generated from scratch in its entirety using the following steps:

-The pipeline responsible for downloading and processing the data, as well as training the perceptron neural network, can be executed by sourcing the `pipeline_main` shell script.
-When this pipeline is completed, the figures and rendered manuscript .pdf can be generated programmatically by sourcing the `compile_manuscript` shell script in the manuscript sub-directory of interest.
+1. Source the `pipeline_main` shell script.
+This pipeline is responsible for downloading and processing the spatial transcriptomics data, as well as training the perceptron neural network.
+2. Source the `compile_manuscript` shell script in the manuscript sub-directory of interest (e.g. manuscript/submissions/biorxiv/).
+This script runs all analyses for the paper, generates all associated figures, and renders the final PDF.